TransactionGPT: Model Evaluation

 Since this task does not have downstream features, we compare TGPT-2D's next MCC prediction performance with representative open weights LLMs~\citep{touvron2023llama, jiang2023mistral7b, javaheripi2023phi}.
-For LLM baselines, we describe each historical transaction's metadata using plain English language following a table-to-text template~\citep{hegselmann2023tabllm} and use it as the LLM input, LLM is fine-tuned to predict the next transaction's MCC where each MCC is registered as a new special token in each LLM's tokenizer.
+For LLM baselines, we describe each historical transaction's metadata using plain English language following a table-to-text template~\citep{hegselmann2023tabllm} and use it as the LLM input.
+LLM is fine-tuned to predict the next transaction's MCC, where each MCC is registered as a new special token in each LLM's tokenizer.
 Please refer to Appendix~\ref{appdx:llm_pred} for more LLM baseline implementation details.

 In Fig.~\ref{fig:field_pred}, we report the MCC prediction performance (blue bars) of different models and their respective inference time (green dots) on a single NVIDIA A100 GPU (80GB) instance.
-TGPT-2D obtains better prediction performance than the best LLM (Llama2-7B) with 92\% less parameters (56M vs. 7B) and 300× faster inference speed (0.27 ms vs. 84.9 ms).
-It demonstrates that \textit{foundational models tailored to MMTT data is cost-efficient and practical comparing to LLM-based solutions on MCC prediction task}.
+For a fair comparison, we incorporate the embedding layer size when computing TGPT-2D's model size.
+TGPT-2D obtains better prediction performance than the best LLM (Llama2-7B) with 92\% fewer parameters (56M vs. 7B) and 300× faster inference speed (0.27 ms vs. 84.9 ms).
+It demonstrates that \textit{foundational models tailored to MMTT data is cost-efficient and practical comparing to LLM-based solutions on the MCC prediction task}.
 Meanwhile, we are impressed by the MCC prediction performance of fine-tuned LLMs and are optimistic about LLM-based foundation models on suitable transaction downstream tasks.